Find a professional editor in your field or genre, or in your language, with our Editors Directory.

 IPEd

-Nominations for the 2025 Rosanne Fitzgibbon Editorial Award will open on 1 August 2024.
-The Rosie recognises editorial excellence, as demonstrated in one published work, with testimony from the work’s author, publisher and editor.
+The Rosanne Fitzgibbon Editorial Award (the Rosie) is open for nominations.
+The Rosie recognises excellence in editing, as demonstrated in one work, with testimony from the author, publisher and editor.

 Insights from editors who index